tunjid/me/readme.md

 I try to keep the code at a near production quality, but this often takes a back seat to convenience and whim.
 I'm a huge proponent of dependency injection, yet the repository uses manual service location.
-Also I haven't separated my netwrok models from my data models as wel as I would like.
+Also I haven't separated my netwrok models from my data models as well as I would like.

 Again, the work presented here are the experiments of an immutable state and functional reactive programming zealot.
 It's far from objective, Caveat emptor.